 I was running for my life in the most exciting and poorly organized marathon on earth.
 I had about another mile before I left the Mogadishu University campus area, then I was on my own.
 I pulled the American bib off my undershirt and threw it on a burning car some kids were playing with.
 I would finish Ethiopian, I decided.
 I checked my Garmin and saw I’d lost my GPS signal, but I had a contingency plan.
 Annoying, but not important.

 We made it about 3/4 of the way down the block, ranging from left to right making of ourselves harder targets, ducking behind overturned vehicles and piles of garbage, and those moments sometimes afforded me a bit of shade from the sun.
 I remember thinking – ducking and dodging – how unexpectedly fortunate.
 Unfortunately, horribly, I felt something punch me in the back of my left shoulder, then the rapport from the small arms fire.
 I fell forward, rolled, scrambled to my feet in incredible pain, and darted behind a house and then retreated into the yard, bullets zipping by me.
 Soaking up much of the fire strafing the course were the Zimbabweans who’d been drafting Lembeke and myself.
 I crawled behind a pile of cinder blocks.
 An old man in a wheelchair had a pistol aimed at Lembeke, fired, then died with a mouthful of hollow points I managed to feed him before he got a decent bead on my pacer.
-The old man fired, and the bullet struck Lembeke, who dropped like a stone and cried out.
+The old man fired, and the bullet struck Lembeke, who stumbled and cried out.
 This was extremely unfortunate.
 I thought, oh, great, my pacer was dead.
 I knew I was going to have to dig deep.
 This was where I would learn what I was really made of.

 My race plan was going down the tubes, but at least I was still pretty hydrated.
 I quickly pulled some gunpowder from my fanny pack, rubbed a bolus into the wound in my shoulder and lit it, sending a shower of molten sparks down my back.
 I nearly blacked out as the wound cauterized.
 I came to lying on the ground a moment later, thankfully with no blood in my drool.
 My lung was good.
 The race!
 Lembeke was shouting at me.
 Let’s go, let’s go!
 His left ear was clean shot away.
 He was shrieking.
 The side of his face and half his shirt painted red.
+Len was alive!

 We headed down the road together.
 We were somewhere around Dugsiga Hoose, I knew, because we’d crossed W Jaale, but I wasn’t sure exactly where.
 Lem thanked me for saving his life, but for some reason, he looked ashamed.
 I guessed he was just upset that I’d rescued him, and maybe he thought of himself less of a man.
 I told him he wasn’t less of a man because I’d saved him.
 He chuckled and, crunching a couple of pain pills in his mouth, gave me two as well.
 He growled, “We’ll see who’s less of a man”.
 That’s the spirit!
-Up ahead we spied the next Aid Station station (AS2 I think), where some of the runners were receiving field dressing and oral sex.
+Up ahead we spied the next Aid Station (AS2 I think), where some of the runners were receiving field dressing and oral sex.
 I felt that was entirely inappropriate.
 Was that what this sport had become here, a Runners Gone Wild?
 No wonder Nike backed out of sponsorship.
 Lem urged me to get my ammo and keep going, saying we had to hurry.
-I silently appreciated his focus and relatively good understanding of basic hygiene and STDs, and followed him through…I can’t exactly remember… through some neighborhood or another.
+We flew.
+I followed him through…I can’t exactly remember… through some neighborhood or another.
 Those pills, maybe, maybe they weren’t just pain killers.
 But I felt great, despite my wound – at AS3 techs injected me with horse blood serum from what looked like a Bell bicycle pump attached to an enema bag with a tube terminating in a sharpened bicycle spoke.
 I don’t remember feeling any pain as it went into my arm.
 I looked over and he was getting the same treatment.
 Someone went into my pocket and plucked out my wallet.
 A woman connected to the hand holding my license caressed my face and asked me if I was an organ donor.
 I grabbed her arm and we fought for the wallet.
 I told her I wouldn’t be giving her any money for sex.
 I blushed and Lem managed to laugh, loudly, too, then clapped his hand over his mouth, stifling great booming brays of mirth.
 I was able to get my wallet back, but got a nasty bite on my hand for the effort.